openforis/sepal-doc/docs/source/setup/presentation.rst

     :align: center
     :width: 50%

-In the upper right, there are four buttons (the three right-most buttons will be inactive until you select a file).
-From left to right:
+In the upper right, there are four buttons (from left to right; the three right-most buttons will be inactive until you select a file):

 -   The first button will show hidden files (files and folder names starting with **.**).
 -   The second button will download selected data to your local computer.